scottys88/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 ## Amazon Macie

+> Used for removing PII using Machine Learning

 Amazon Macie is a fully managed data security and data privacy service to protect sensitive data in AWS, using machine learning.

 Macie helps identify and alert about sensitive data (such as PII, personal identifiable information)